-- Counterparty risk in respect of reinsurers. - During 2019, the Company had one active reinsurance treaty covering longevity and market risk in respect of its pensions business. - All pension reinsurance arrangements have included provision for the maintenance of high levels of collateral and for the regular assessment of the adequacy of collateral. - Counterparty risk in respect of deposit accounts. - Given the high-level of shareholder funds, this has been a key risk, mitigated through careful selection of counter-parties and through spreading deposits across a range of counterparties. - Operational risks. - Risks such as key man risk have been considered as part of the Company's run off. - Delays/ changes to the Company's business plan - Delays in the run-off timetable will result in higher expenses incurred by the Company. - FX risk - Apart from the UL portfolio, FX risk is largely mitigated through reinsurance. - Mortality under-estimation in pricing of annuity contracts - Largely mitigated through reinsurance. - Business continuity risks - Business continuity & Disaster Recovery plans are in place.
-No major change to this risk during 2019. - Brexit - The Company continues to actively monitor the position regarding maintaining its contractual commitments in respect of its UK annuity business post Brexit. - Cyber risks. - The company completed its most recent IT Security Assessment Process in October 2016 highlighting possible potential security issues, misconfigurations and required software updates and patches required.
+- Counterparty risk in respect of reinsurers. - O During 2020, the Company had one active reinsurance treaty covering longevity and market risk in respect of its pensions business. - All pension reinsurance arrangements have included provision for the maintenance of high levels of collateral and for the regular assessment of the adequacy of collateral. - Counterparty risk in respect of deposit accounts. - O Given the high-level of shareholder funds, this has been a key risk, mitigated through careful selection of counter-parties and through spreading deposits across a range of counterparties. - Operational risks. - O Risks such as key man risk have been considered as part of the Company's run off. - Delays/ changes to the Company's business plan - o Delays in the run-off timetable will result in higher expenses incurred by the Company. - FX risk - o FX risk is largely mitigated through reinsurance. - Mortality under-estimation in pricing of annuity contracts - o Largely mitigated through reinsurance. - Business continuity risks - Business continuity & Disaster Recovery plans are in place.
+No major change to this risk during 2020. - Brexit - o The Company continues to actively monitor the position regarding maintaining its contractual commitments in respect of its UK annuity business post Brexit. - Cyber risks. - The company's IT system is overseen by a highly competent third party managed services company utilising the latest security tools.
+Potential security issues, misconfigurations and required software updates and patches are addressed promptly as required.

-C.7.3 Investment of Assets in accordance with Prudent Person Principle
+C.7.3 Investment of Assets in accordance with Prudent Person Principle that its investment policy and asset acceptability framework are aligned with this Principle, for all new asset choices.

 Overall responsibility for the management of the Company's exposure to risk is vested in the Board.
-The Company is required to apply the Prudent Person principle in respect of its investments, and has ensured that its investment policy and asset acceptability framework are aligned with this Principle, for all new asset choices.
+The Company is required to apply the Prudent Person principle in respect of its investments and has ensured